Don’t go after a “pro” sound

 If you can do it in 5 minutes, just do it

-Reverb and delays are the easiest thing to fuck up
+Reverb and delays are the easiest things to fuck up

 I don’t even want to say how long it took me to finally understand time based effects and how to use them properly.
-This isn’t a tutorial so I won’t go into too much technical detail right now, but I think the biggest breakthrough for me was realizing that time based effects aren’t always heard but rather felt.
-There are times when I like to tuck a reverb in so low that you would never even notice it was there unless it was taken away.
-This subtle use of reverb really opened up doors for me when trying to create space and depth in a mix.
+This isn’t a tutorial so I won’t go into too much technical detail right now, but I think the most significant breakthrough for me was realizing that time based effects aren’t always heard but rather felt.
+There are times when I like to tuck a reverb in so low that you won’t notice it’s there unless it’s taken away.
+This subtle use of reverb opened up doors for me when trying to create space and depth in a mix.

 Give your ear time to develop

-During the first few years of working with audio there are things you just can’t hear yet.
-You’re ear hasn’t developed, you don’t know what 350 hertz sounds like, you can’t hear the difference between limiting and compressing or that drummer speeding up every 5 seconds.
-During this time usually all you know is that what you hear doesn’t sound good.
-Through trial and error you’ll eventually find what works and what doesn’t.
+During the first few years of working with audio, there are things you just can’t hear yet.
+Your ear hasn’t developed, you don’t know what 350 hertz sounds like, you can’t hear the difference between limiting and compressing or that drummer speeding up every 5 seconds.
+During this time usually, all you know is that what you hear doesn’t sound good.
+Through trial and error, you’ll eventually find what works and what doesn’t.

 Gain staging is a thing

-You know that signal going into that plug in?
-Well apparently you need to be aware of the level going out of it and into the next plug-in.
-I always knew what gain staging was but it took me awhile to get into good habits of checking to make sure levels were right and to figure out what plug ins or gear works best at what input level.
-It’s something that’s seems so easy but it’s also so easy to mess up.
+Do you know that signal going into that plugin?
+Well, you need to be aware of the level going out of it and into the next plug-in.
+I always knew what gain staging was, but it took me a while to get into good habits of checking to make sure levels were right and to figure out what plugins or gear works best at what input level.
+It’s something that seems so easy, but it’s also so easy to mess up.